C++ for Embedded Systems

 Who should attend?

-Software developers with C experience having to develop object oriented applications in C++ for embedded systems.
+Software developers with C experience who want to develop object oriented applications in C++ for embedded systems.

 Pre-requisites: